xixu-me/rulesets-for-META/README.md

 ## Overview

-This repository contains rulesets in MRS format converted from [Loyalsoldier's rulesets](https://github.com/Loyalsoldier/clash-rules).
+This repository contains rulesets in MRS format converted from extended [Loyalsoldier's rulesets](https://github.com/Loyalsoldier/clash-rules) merged with the corresponding [MetaCubeX's rulesets](https://github.com/MetaCubeX/meta-rules-dat).
 Use GitHub Actions to automatically build at 6:50 am Beijing time every day to ensure the rules are up to date.

 ## URLs